 Mediators are staff volunteers who have completed the State of Texas required forty hours of classroom education in the techniques of dispute resolution.
 They are qualified to serve and be appointed as a mediator by the courts of the State of Texas.
 The mediator assigned to help students work through a dispute must be acceptable to all parties to ensure neutrality.

-Students can phone (979-862-4502) to discuss with a staff member the possibility of mediation.
+Students can call Student Legal Services (979-862-4502) to discuss with a staff member the possibility of mediation.
 During this initial meeting students will explain the conflict and identify the parties involved.
 Using the information provided by the student, the staff member will decide if mediation is appropriate.

 If mediation is appropriate, the staff member will collect the necessary information and assign a mediator.
 The student is responsible for notifying all parties involved in the conflict of the pending mediation and scheduling a time for a joint session.
 If a student is uncomfortable with this responsibility, the assigned mediator may contact the parties and schedule the session date and time.
 Participation in the conflict mediation process is voluntary.
 A person cannot be forced to agree to mediation or attend any sessions.